 5. Set Your Dates and Book Your Airfare!

 At this point, you should have an idea of your budget, where you’re going, what you’re wanting to do, and how you will be getting around.
 It’s time to book the flight!
 For finding the best airfare prices, check out Skyscanner or Hopper!
 I love that with Skyscanner I was able to put in different destinations and dates to find the best deal.
 Flying out from larger airports can also help cut costs.
 I ended up flying out of Seattle instead of Portland because the tickets were more affordable.
 Booking budget airlines, waiting for sales like on Cyber Monday, and using airline miles can help save money.
-Let’s be real, flights can get expensive and can be one of the biggest expenses on a trip, especially if you don’t live near a huge international airport like JFK.
+Let’s be real, flights can get expensive and can be one of the biggest expenses on a trip, especially if you don’t live near a huge international airport like JFK or LAX.

 One thing I highly recommend is booking a one-way ticket.
 During my trip, I changed my route to travel with others and because of recommendations I got from other backpackers.
 Having to catch a return flight in a non-central location made it a struggle to get back to when my trip came to an end after changing my itinerary.

 Make sure all your documents are or will be in order by your trip date.
-If you don’t have a passport, make sure that you are applying for one at least 6 weeks in advance and if you already have one, make sure that it would expire within 6 months of your departure date.
+If you don’t have a passport, make sure that you are applying for one at least 6 weeks in advance and if you already have one, make sure that it won’t expire within 6 months of your departure date.

 6. Figure Out the Logistics